sanoober786/python-oop-assignment_6/README.md

  ## 📁 Folder Structure

 Each assignment is written in a separate file with clear comments.
+Example:

+- Using_self.py
+- Aggregation.py

 ## ✍️ Author